WilliamVineMorris/RaspPI/V2.0/AUTOFOCUS_RANGE_CONFIG.md

 ## Troubleshooting

 ### If objects are too far away (>1m) and won't focus:
-- Increase the minimum AfRange value (e.g., `[2.0, 10.0]` for 2m max)
+- Switch to `AfRangeEnum.Normal` or `AfRangeEnum.Full`
+- Normal range starts at ~30cm and goes to infinity

 ### If autofocus is too slow:
-- Reduce the search range by increasing minimum value (e.g., `[4.0, 10.0]` for 50cm max)
+- Keep using Macro mode (already the fastest)
+- Ensure adequate lighting (30% flash during calibration helps)

 ### If focus is inconsistent:
-- Ensure adequate lighting (30% flash during calibration helps)
+- Macro mode should be most consistent for close objects
-- Check object distance is within the configured range
+- Ensure object distance is within 8cm-1m range
 - Verify object has sufficient contrast/texture for autofocus
+- Check that lighting is adequate

+### If getting "Unable to cast Python instance" errors:
+- This was fixed - AfRange now uses enum values (Macro/Normal/Full)
+- NOT custom numeric ranges like [3.0, 10.0]

 ## Technical Notes

-- The `AfRange` control is a libcamera feature supported by ArduCam drivers
-- Values are in lens position units, not physical distance
+- `AfRange` expects `AfRangeEnum` values (Normal=0, Macro=1, Full=2)
+- Macro mode is hardware-optimized for close-range focus
-- The mapping between lens position and distance is approximate and may vary slightly between cameras
+- The exact distance ranges may vary slightly between camera modules
-- Autofocus algorithm uses contrast detection within the specified range
+- Macro mode typically covers 8cm to approximately 1m
+- For objects beyond 1m, use Normal or Full mode